 A metric without a source is an assertion.
 Every number on this page is listed below with how it was counted.

 Anonymity.
-Client name withheld under NDA — most industrial distributors prefer the case study without the logo.
-The vertical, scale, timeline, and every number are as measured; only identifying details are removed.
+Client name withheld under NDA.
+Most industrial distributors prefer the case study without the logo.
+The vertical, scale, timeline, and every number are exactly as measured.
+Only the identifying details are removed.
 Reference calls available on request.

 More case studies